ExpressionEngine/ExpressionEngine-User-Guide/source/modules/safecracker/index.rst

 :doc:`/modules/rte/index` and apply it to the element(s) matching the jQuery selector you specify.
 Any valid jQuery selector is acceptable.

+The Toolset shown will be either the :ref:`rte-mcp-default-toolset` or the member's custom toolset if they are logged in and have created one using the :ref:`my-account-rte-prefs` page under :doc:`/cp/my_account/index`.

-You can optionally specify a particular toolset ID to use (see below).
+You can optionally force a particular toolset ID to show (see below).

+.. _safecracker-rte-toolset-id:

 rte_toolset\_id=
 ~~~~~~~~~~~~~~~~